 - 1. From hire date through the end of the fiscal year, vacation time is earned at a rate of .833 days per month (.833 x 12 = 10) to determine the number of vacation days accrued for the following fiscal year.
 Any fraction of accrued vacation days will be converted to the nearest whole day using standard mathematical rounding (.49 or lower to be rounded down and .50 and higher to be rounded up).
 At the start of the second fiscal year following an employee's start date to five years of service, the employee will receive a total of ten (10) vacations days during that fiscal year.
-Vacation time is earned at a rate of .833 days per month (.833 X 12 = 10) to determine the number of vacation days accrued for the following fiscal year. - 2.
+Vacation time is earned at a rate of .833 days per month (.833 X 12 = 10) to determine the number of vacation days accrued for the following fiscal year.
+However, should an employee leave for any reason before completing the fiscal year, their last payout will be adjusted in accordance with the above formula. - 2.
 During the fiscal year in which the employee completes five (5) years of service, their vacation time will be calculated at a rate of 1.25 days per month (1.25 X 12 = 15) based on their anniversary date and will be allowed to use the 15 days in that fiscal year.
 However, should an employee leave for any reason before reaching their anniversary date, their last payout will be adjusted in accordance with the above formula. - 3.
-During the fiscal year in which the employee completes ten (10) years of service, their vacation time will be calculated at a rate of 1.25 days per month (1.66 X 12 = 20) based on their anniversary date and will be allowed to use the 20 days in that fiscal year.
+During the fiscal year in which the employee completes ten (10) years of service, their vacation time will be calculated at a rate of 1.66 days per month (1.66 X 12 = 20) based on their anniversary date and will be allowed to use the 20 days in that fiscal year.
 However, should an employee leave for any reason before reaching their anniversary date, their last payout will be adjusted in accordance with the above formula. - 4.
 During the fiscal year in which the employee completes Twenty five (25) years of service, their vacation time will be calculated at a rate of 2.08 days per month (2.08 X 12 = 25) based on their anniversary date and will be allowed to use the 25 days in that fiscal year.
 However, should an employee leave for any reason before reaching their anniversary date, their last payout will be adjusted in accordance with the above formula.